HAILab-PUCPR/.github/profile/README.md

 # HAILab-PUCPR
 ### Health Artificial Intelligence Lab
-A pioneering research group aiming to develop solutions for health care using Natural Language Processing and Machine Learning
+A pioneering research group aiming to develop solutions for health care using Natural Language Processing and Machine Learning, focusing on the Portuguese language.

 ## Contributors